andytrandaoanh/lexicon-portal-v5/README.md

 # react-lexicon-portal
 A web portal for search English words and examples showing how words are actually used.
-2019/06/18 attempting to implement Redux
+Attempting to implement Redux (done 23 June 2019)
 TODO: format inner text of div with ReactJS